Kimhyr/Kedit/README.md

 explicit because Big $O$ notation omits important factors, such as, in this case, an allocation on the heap.

-TODO: Explain the adapted form of Big $O$ notation better, or look for a better version of Big $O$ notation that satisfies my needs.

 ### Time complexity

 #### The time complexity of inserting a string:

 $$
 O\Bigg(\begin{cases}